 OverviewBrown Mountain is surrounded by lava flows that have fractured into talus slopes making it an interesting mountain to ascend.
 Bob has a knack for routefinding and just seemed to find the right line up through the obstacle course that this mountain can throw at you.
 I liked his route so much that I took 24 waypoints on the way down from the summit.
 The last 500 feet up to the summit is steep but relatively easy.
 The tougher part is lower down where a lot of talus and brush/woods sections need to be sorted out.
 There were 4 or 5 talus crossings but brush bashing was minimal thanks to this route and it was pretty direct.
-I have posted 11 of the waypoints in the route section and these should suffice but should you want all of them, just email me and I'll send you all of them.
-I use lat/long on Nad 27 but topozone will convert to any system.
+I have posted 11 of the waypoints in the route section & I use lat/long on Nad 27 as the datum.

 Time up (for us) 2 1/2 hours